 LIVE TIME: 2pm-4pm EST.

 Kimiko Hahn is the author of Foreign Bodies (W.W.
-Norton, March 2020), and nine other books of poems, including: Brain Fever (W.W.
-Norton, 2014) and Toxic Flora (W.W.
-Norton, 2010), both collections prompted by science; The Narrow Road to the Interior (W.W.
-Norton, 2006) a collection that takes its title from Basho’s famous poetic journal.
-Her essay "The Zuihitsu and the Toadstool" was published in the March/April issue of American Poetry Review.
+Norton, March 2020), and nine other books of poems, including: Brain Fever and Toxic Flora, both prompted by science; The Narrow Road to the Interior, a collection that takes its title from Basho’s famous poetic journal.
+Her essay on the Japanese hybrid form, "The Zuihitsu and the Toadstool," was published in the American Poetry Review.
+She teaches in the MFA Program at Queens College, CUNY.